 It is clear that if $T$ is a special $\kappa$-Aronszajn tree, then $T$ is not $\kappa$-\emph{Suslin}; so the problem of making all $\kappa$-Aronszajn trees special is tightly connected to the $\kappa$-Suslin hypothesis, which asserts that there are no $\kappa$-Suslin trees.
 Let the \emph{Generalized Suslin Hypothesis} be the assertion ``the $\kappa$-Suslin hypothesis holds at all uncountable regular cardinals $\kappa$''.
-An old and major open question in set theory is if this statement can be consistent.
+The consistency of the Generalized Suslin Hypothesis is an old and major open question in set theory.
 As a corollary of Theorem \ref{main theorem}, we obtain the following partial answer to it. \begin{corollary} Assume there are class many supercompact cardinals with no inaccessible limit.
 Then there is a $\ZFC$-preserving class forcing extension of the universe, in which the Generalized Suslin Hypothesis holds at the successor of every regular cardinal. \end{corollary}

 The paper is organized as follows.
 In Section \ref{section2} we prove Theorem \ref{main theorem2}.
 To do this, we first introduce Baumgartner's forcing for specializing $\aleph_1$-Aronszajn trees, and discuss some of its basic properties.
-Then we introduce a new forcing notion, which specializes names for $\aleph_2$-Aronszajn trees, and show that it shares many properties in common with the Laver-Shelah forcing for specializing $\aleph_2$-Aronszajn trees.
+Then we introduce a new forcing notion, which specializes \emph{names} for $\aleph_2$-Aronszajn trees, and show that it has many properties in common with the Laver-Shelah forcing for specializing $\aleph_2$-Aronszajn trees.
 Finally we show how the above results can be combined to define a forcing iteration which gives the proof of Theorem \ref{main theorem2}.
-In Section \ref{section:abstract}, we restate the main technical lemmas of Section \ref{section2} in a general way which is suitable for the purposes of Section \ref{section3} and Section \ref{section4}.
-In Section \ref{section3} we prove Theorem \ref{main theorem3}, and finally, in Section \ref{section4}, we show how to iterate the forcing notion of section \ref{section3} to prove Theorem \ref{main theorem}.
+This part contains almost all technical difficulties which appear in the general case.